Reggie Bush Weighs In On NFL’s Anthem Policy, ‘Can’t Take Away People’s First Amendment’

 “He’s got enough on his plate.
 He’s dealing with North Korea stuff, he’s got to deal with the unemployment stuff, there’s so much that’s on his plate, especially when you’re the leader of the free world.
 There’s a lot that he needs to focus on.
 Football is not one of those things.
 I believe in staying in your lane.
 I’ve never seen a President literally try to dictate to a professional sport of what they should and should not do.”

 Trump certainly has brought on a big war with NFL players and some owners.
 He has received quite a bit of criticism from different players and even personalities in other leagues.
-Golden State Warriors head coach Steve Kerr has also come out in opposition of Trump and the anthem rule change.
+Golden State Warriors head coach Steve Kerr has also come out in opposition to Trump and the anthem rule change.

 All of that being said, the biggest storyline heading into Week 1 of the NFL season will be finding out which players will stay in the locker room and which players will stand for the anthem.
 It’s sad that the league has come to that being the lead story, but this is where we’re at right now.